 - Cultural: appreciate cultural influences; participate in culture opportunities; understand, accept, respect and celebrate diversity.

-You can also download further information from the Character and Wellbeing page of the website.
+You can also download further information from the Character and Mindfulness page of the website.

 How we teach SMSC

 During Current Affairs, all students learn about key contextual information regarding Personal, Social and Health Education (PSHE), SMSC and Citizenship education.
 Students spend 40 minutes a week discussing politics, environment, religion, ethics, charity and local news to help embed cultural capital.

 Fundamental British Values are asserted through these discussions as students debate and discuss the meaning of being a citizen in modern-day British society.

 Assemblies are planned and delivered by a member of the Leadership Team.
 When possible, visitors are invited in to deliver assemblies on their area of expertise.
 All assemblies begin with a piece of classical music and also a work of art to assess.
 Assemblies also finish with a “Be Still” slide focussing on collective worship.
 Download our assembly presentations.

 Our Relationships and Sex Education (RSE) and Health Education allows for many opportunities for SMSC development in our students.
 Click HERE for a full all-through map of these curriculum areas.